Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 #### Question 4.2

 How many rows of data would remain if we removed all rows with any no-data values from our data (including no-data values in the `MAX` and `MIN` columns)?
-If you test this, be sure to save the modified DataFrame as another variable name or not use the `inplace` parameter.
+If you test this, be sure to save the modified DataFrame to another variable name or do not use the `inplace` parameter.

 ```python
 # Use this cell to enter your solution.